Adam-Azai/car-car/README.md

 CarCar is a Car Dealership website in which both customers and employees of the site can utilize for inquires of the vehicles in stock, schedule a service appointment, or recording a vehicle sale.

+The backend portion of this project was created with the use of Django, Python and JSON.

+The frontend of this project was created with the use of Javascript, HTML, CSS.
+With React rendering the front-end side of the application.

 ## Requirements to Run

 1. A Browser (Google Chrome preferred)